Identify the sampling technique used in each study. Explain your ... | Channels for Pearson+

 Recommended video:

-Bias in sampling occurs when certain members of a population are systematically more likely to be selected than others, leading to results that do not accurately reflect the population.
-In the context of the journalist's study, the choice of a campground as the location may introduce bias, as it may not represent the views of the broader population regarding air pollution, particularly those who do not camp.
+Sampling bias occurs when certain members of a population are systematically more likely to be selected for the sample than others, leading to an unrepresentative sample.
+In the context of the study, if only one class year was overrepresented or underrepresented, it could skew the results.
+Understanding this concept is crucial for evaluating the reliability of the study's conclusions about attitudes toward smoking.

 Recommended video: